m4ttsch/omscs-notes-notes/information-security/cyber-security.md

 ![](https://assets.omscs.io/A2F22984-714E-452C-8801-507291A5711A.png)

 ## Enterprise Cyber Security Posture Part 1
-The whole point of security planning and security management is to become better prepared when it comes to cybersecurity. **Cybersecurity posture** captures this level of preparation; roughly, it refers to how “good” an organization is at cybersecurity.
+The whole point of security planning and security management is to become better prepared when it comes to cybersecurity. **Cybersecurity posture** captures this level of preparation; roughly, it refers to how "good" an organization is at cybersecurity.
 A cybersecurity posture can either be reactive or proactive.

 ### Reactive
 Unfortunately, most postures are reactive.
 In other words, an organization worries about cybersecurity because of some external entity or event.